Where to Go Out in Seoul: The Ultimate Neighborhood Nightlife Guide

 Location: Central Seoul, east of Myeongdong, stretching through old print-shop alleys and toward Gwanghwamun

-History: Euljiro was once Seoul’s mechanical backbone—known for welding shops, print houses, and neon signs.
+The Heritage: Euljiro was Seoul’s mechanical backbone… known for welding shops, print houses, and neon signs.
 Jongno is even older: the heart of Joseon-era Seoul and modern civil society.

-Today: Young Seoulites and creatives have moved in, turning dusty alleys into some of the city’s most interesting nightlife.
-The old is still there—but now there’s makgeolli bars next to natural wine spots, and 70s jazz vinyl spinning next to $18 cocktails.
+The Evolution: Young Seoulites and creatives have moved in, turning dusty alleys into some of the city’s most interesting nightlife.
+The old is still there… but now there’s makgeolli bars next to natural wine spots, and 70s jazz vinyl spinning next to $18 cocktails.

 Local tips & quirks: